 For example, You're on a budget and can't afford much?
 No problem, get a 23mm Pergear lens under 70$ dollars.

-You want to try to get fast auto focus on an older camera like the xpro1? then get a Fujinon F2 lens, the same 23mm focal length for example, it will definitely help with your focusing speeds.
+Do you want to try to get fast autofocus on an older camera like the xpro1? then get a Fujinon F2 lens, the same 23mm focal length, for example, it will definitely help with your focusing speeds.

 Of you want to shoot with manual lenses? maybe something that resembles the Leica experience? then adapt lenses and shoot with manual focus only.
 You have options, and you can try different things to find your preferred style.

 That being said, is a great thing to try new focal lengths, it can revitalize the camera, make it feel fresh and new again.
 And that could potentially help you maintain your motivation to keep shooting, or try new things and don't let things just stagnate.
 The point is, having options matters.

 So, whether you're considering starting your photography journey with the pro1, or you already started and are considering this camera over the x100.
 The X-pro1 is a great option and I highly recommend it.

 You can watch the full review right here: